nic0michael/MorseSender/README.md

 - Converts typed text into audible Morse code
 - Adjustable speed (WPM - words per minute)
+- Adjustable tone frequency (Hz)
-- Special calibration for speed and tone frequency
+- Special calibration messages for speed and tone frequency
 - Play Generated lesson files
 - Generate new lesson files on demand
 - Store and reuse text via 9 memories ...
 CQ DX de ZS6BVR
 - Repeating Message in brackets
 - Generate random groups of 5 in square brackets
+- The Lessons are :
+1. Random Groups of 5 with very wide spacing sent at 20WPM but effectively 10 WPM is the best way to learn Morse
+2. Random English words
+3. Random Callsigns
+4. We generate 9 lessons every time

 ---